Understanding Non-Medical Elder Care Services

 Types of Non-Medical Elder Care Services

-2. Companionship services provide emotional support and social interaction for seniors.
-Caregivers engage in conversations, play games, or accompany seniors on outings, helping to combat loneliness and isolation.
+Companionship services provide emotional support and social interaction.
+Caregivers engage seniors in conversations, play games, and accompany them on outings.
+This helps reduce feelings of loneliness and isolation.

-4. Personal care assistance includes help with activities of daily living (ADLs) such as bathing, dressing, grooming, and toileting.
-Caregivers ensure that seniors maintain their hygiene and dignity.
+Personal care assistance includes help with daily activities such as bathing, dressing, and grooming.
+Caregivers ensure that seniors maintain their hygiene and feel comfortable in their own skin.

-10. Respite care provides temporary relief for family caregivers.
-This service allows family members to take a break while ensuring their loved ones receive the care they need.
+Respite care provides temporary relief for family caregivers.
+This service allows families to take a break while ensuring their loved ones receive quality care in their absence.

 Benefits of Non-Medical Elder Care Services